BlaBlaBlaWang/HUST-CS-ComputerOrganization-JiaxuanMode/Readme.md

 **update 10.31:**

-Now this repo is completed and one may refer my plain work: )
+Now this repo is completed and one may refer to my plain work: )